All Roads Lead to Libya

-In late February Egypt will be hosting the European Union – Arab League summit on migration.
+In late February of 2019, Egypt will be hosting the European Union – Arab League summit on the mediterranean migration crisis.
 The two partners will attempt to deal with the migration problem which has troubled policymakers in Europe, Africa, and the Middle-East for years.
 What needs to be addressed in the meeting is that the EU’s initiatives have failed, their own funding might help driving the migration business, and the importance of empowering southern Libya.

 The routes into Libya from Algeria, Niger, Chad, and Sudan have always been there.
 They are trade routes connecting Sub-Saharan Africa with the Maghreb.
 In 2011, with the fall of Gaddafi, the power vacuum allowed the trading routes to largely be controlled by smuggling networks and locals.
 In addition to the land borders, Libya’s coastline stretches 1,100 miles.
-Under Gaddafi’s rule, the coastline was largely guarded with the intention to keep migrants away from Europe, a task in which the EU paid Gaddafi $500 million for in 2008.
+Under Gaddafi’s rule, the coastline was largely guarded with the intention to prevent a mediterranean migration crisis in Europe, a task in which the EU paid Gaddafi $500 million for in 2008.
 Additionally, over a 20-year span, Gaddafi received $5 billion from the EU for the wrongdoing of colonialism, on the condition that he watched his borders.
 In 2010, Gaddafi asked for $6.3 billion a year from the EU for dealing with migrants, stating that ‘there are millions of Africans who want to come in’, and he was right.

 After the eruption of the Second Libyan Civil War in 2014, Europe started seeing what Gaddafi had warned about.
 In 2015, 1,015,078 migrants arrived in Europe – however, most of which came to Greece escaping the Syrian Civil War.
 From 2014-2016, migrants arriving in Italy was estimated to 175,000 – 200,000 annually.
 This number started declining in 2017 when Italy signed a Memorandum of Understanding with the UN-backed government in Tripoli, which was endorsed by the EU the following day.
 The deal led to a decline to about 120,000 migrants crossing the Mediterranean to Italy in 2017.
 The measures were funding from the EU to equip and train the Libyan coastguard and allow them to return migrants bound for Italy back to Libya and place them in detention centres, somewhat creating a grid-lock in Libya.